lynoure/bvb2ynab/README.md

 $ bvb2ynab ~/out.csv >> final.csv

 ```

+Upon importing to YNAB, the recommendation is to uncheck importing the memos, unless
+you want a lot of bank details there.

 ## Contributing
 It's probably too early for anyone to do that, but pull requests are welcome.